bitzesty/qae/README.md

 ## Deploying

-Continuous Deployment is setup and the application will automatically deploy after passing CI on the target branch (master, staging, production).
+Continuous Deployment is setup and the application will automatically deploy after passing CI on the target branch (main, staging, production).

 CF based PaaS is used for hosting [https://cloud.service.gov.uk](https://www.cloud.service.gov.uk/)